 Bananas ~ Bananas are a good source of potassium and magnesium, which are beneficial for heart health.
 Potassium is also essential for kidney function.
 Bananas contain antioxidants, which help lower the risk of some diseases.

 Almond Milk & Butter ~ Almonds are a good source of antioxidants, potassium and magnesium.

-Cacao Powder ~ Cacao has more calcium than cow’s milk, it’s high in antioxidants (20x more than blueberries!).
-Cacao is the best plant-based source of iron, one of the highest food sources of magnesium and it is known to elevate mood.
-If you don’t have raw cacao powder, you can use unsweetened cocoa powder.
-Some people notice that cacao has a slightly more bitter taste so it may take time to get used to.
-If you haven’t had cacao before, maybe try doing ½ cacao and ½ cocoa.
-Both have health benefits so you really can’t go wrong.
-But if you want even more nutrients and antioxidants, go with the cacao.
+Cacao Powder ~ Cacao has at least twenty times more antioxidants than blueberries and more calcium than cow’s milk!
+It is one of the most magnesium-rich foods and the best plant-based source of iron.
+Cacao is known to elevate mood.
+You can use unsweetened cocoa powder if you would prefer, or if you do not have raw cacao powder.
+Some people notice that cacao has a slightly more bitter taste than cocoa, so it may take time to adjust.
+If you have not tried cacao, consider using ½ cacao and ½ cocoa.
+Both have health benefits, but if you want even more nutrients and antioxidants, go with the cacao.
 You can order it online at Amazon or Thrive Market.

-Pink Himalayan Salt ~ Pink Himalayan salt can improve digestion and regulate body’s pH.
+Pink Himalayan Salt ~ Pink Himalayan salt is much better for you than your standard table salt.
+It can regulate the body’s pH and improve digestion.
 It is the purest form of salt.
-Compared to table salt, pink Himalayan salt is much better for you.
-All minerals, except sodium and chloride, are stripped away during the refining process when making table salt.
-Pink Himalayan salt contains all electrolytes needed for good health.
-Table salt is bleached and treated with chemicals, and may even contain trace amounts of aluminum.
-Sodium is not bad for us, but too much of the refined processed table salt can be harmful.
+Pink Himalayan salt contains electrolytes needed for good health.
+To make table salt, the refining process strips away all minerals except for sodium and chloride.
+Table salt is bleached and treated with chemicals, and may even contain trace amounts of aluminum!
+Sodium is not bad for us, but too much of the refined and processed table salt can be harmful.
 Our bodies need sodium in an unrefined form like found in Himalayan salt.